79 Notable alumni of

 -

-Sergey Vladimirovich Skolskiy is a Russian powerlifter, Master of Sports of Russia, champion of Russia, four-time European champion in the open category., two-time world champion, record holder Guinness World Records.
+Sergey Vladimirovich Skolskiy is a Russian powerlifter, Master of Sports of Russia, champion of Russia, four-time European champion in the open category, two-time world champion, 16-time a Guinness world record holder.